 For centuries, lacquer has been used as a finishing product for furniture created with wood.

 Lacquer is easy to apply and under normal conditions will last a long time.
-It also helps bring out the beauty in wood products.
+It also helps bring out the beauty of wood products.

 And that’s made possible by tinting clear lacquer with dye and colorants.

 Adding a dye stain and opaque colorants to lacquer is one secret technique by which professional painters and finishers make an ordinary wood look extraordinary.

 Plus, it offers depth and rich color to the wood finish you are working on while letting the wood grains still visible.